The pathname-utils Reference Manual

 toolkit.lisp.

-Function: normalize-directory-spec (dir &key resolve-home)
+Function: normalize-directory-spec (dir &key resolve-home up-as-back)

 Attempts to normalize the directory specification into one as specified by CLHS.